barentsen/amunra-sphinx-theme/README.rst

 Summary
 -------

-*Amunra* provides a lightweight, easy-to-use, and responsive theme for Sphinx based on Bootstrap.
+*Amunra* provides a lightweight, easy-to-use, and responsive theme for Sphinx based on Bootstrap 4.
 It features a minimalist top navigation bar which can be configured manually.
 By default, the bar will show the top-level entries of Sphinx's ``toctree`` directive.